michalpokusa/django-extended-makemessages/README.md

 - Extracting all string
 - Removing flags from the output files
 - Checking for untranslated messages and outdated `.po` files
+- Copying comments from code to `.po` files for context

 ## 🔌 Instalation